spreadshare/runner/SpreadShare/ZeroMQ/PROTOCOL.md

 ---

 # Broadcasts
 Broadcasts use the [pub-sub](http://zguide.zeromq.org/page:all#Chapter-Advanced-Pub-Sub-Patterns) pattern in ZeroMQ.
 A program may subscribe to a topic of the bot, and the bot publishes updates at a regular interval or on change on these topics.
 When subscribing to a topic, a cached value is sent.
+The bot is operating on port `5556`.

 ##### Broadcast: Status
 Topic: `topic_status`